Cuncis/Github-API-Retrofit/README.md

 # Github-API-Retrofit

-This a simple app github api with retrofit
+This is a simple app github api with retrofit